ClouDesire/docusaurus/docs/deployed.md

 ### Modules

-The list of all available modules is provided in the “_Catalog_” \> “_Modules_” section.
+The list of all available modules is provided in the "_Catalog_" \> "_Modules_" section.

 ![Vendors Control Panel: Modules](/img/docs/control_panel_modules.png "Vendors Control Panel: Modules")

-By selecting a specific Module and clicking on the “_Edit_” button on the top-right of the page, software vendors can specify some parameters.
+By selecting a specific Module and clicking on the "_Edit_" button on the top-right of the page, software vendors can specify some parameters.

 ![Vendors Control Panel: Modules - VM Sizing](/img/docs/control_panel_modules_VM.png "Vendors Control Panel: Modules - VM Sizing")